Articles of Incorporation and Rules

 2. However, this does not apply to persons who fall under item 2 of the preceding Article, if they submit a document bearing the name and seal of their legal representative with the consent of their legal representative when running for office

-Article 4 In order to manage and administer the officer election, the Chairman shall, with the approval of the Board of Directors, appoint five to seven officer election management committee members (hereinafter referred to as "committees" in this Article) from among the members (including officers and employees; the same applies hereinafter).
+Article 4 The Chairman of the Board shall, with the approval of the Board of Directors, appoint five to seven Board Member Election Management Committee members (hereinafter referred to as "Committee Members" in this Article) from among the members (including officers and employees; the same applies hereinafter) in order to manage and operate the board member elections.

 2. The term of office for committee members shall be one year, but they may be reappointed